kura-labs-org/DEPLOY_09_TERRAFORM/README.md

-# DEPLOY_09_TERRAFORM

-<h1 align=center>Deployment 9</h1>
+<h1 align=center>VPC Deployment through Terraform</h1>

 ## Purpose

-The purpose of this deployment/repo was to create a VPC consiting of an EC2, RDS postgres database, and an application load balancer.
+The purpose of this deployment/repo was to create a VPC consisting of an EC2, RDS postgres database, and an application load balancer.
-The flow of data would be user -> internet -> loadbalancer -> EC2 -> RDS database.
+The flow of data would be user -> internet -> load-balancer -> EC2 -> RDS database.

 ## Thought Process

-I structured the project into files designinating the resoruces they affect.
-Such as the vpc.tf file pertaining to the VPC and it's underlying features, and ec2.tf featuring the security groups and ec2 isntance.
+I structured the project into files and designated the resources they affect.
+Such as the vpc.tf file pertaining to the VPC and it's underlying features, and ec2.tf featuring the security groups and ec2 instance.

 ### Creating the VPC